Assessing the Validity of Consumer Ratings for Higher Education: Evidence from a New Survey

-There have been many efforts to rate the quality of higher education institutions using a range of mostly administrative data, but one approach common to other industries has been neglected: asking consumers directly.
-This analysis assesses the validity of such an approach using survey data collected from June 2016 until April 2017 from the newly developed Gallup-Strada Education Network Education Consumer Pulse.
-The final database consists of a representative sample of 39,000 working-age college degree holders living in the United States who attended roughly 3,500 different institutions.
-I develop an individual consumer ratings index based on responses to 14 items related to the quality of the educational experience and implement two validity tests: Do higher ratings predict higher income and well-being?
-And do higher ratings correspond to objective quality measures from administrative sources?
-The answers to both questions are yes, and the findings are robust to replacing the individual rating with ratings from fellow alumni and other checks.
-Consumers rate their experiences higher after attending colleges that generate better economic opportunities, enroll students with higher test scores, employ well-paid faculty with higher ratings from a popular website and graduate a higher percentage of students who earn doctorates.
-I conclude that survey-based consumer ratings can provide valid and reliable quality comparisons across postsecondary institutions.
+There have been many efforts to rate the quality of colleges, but one approach common to other industries has been neglected: asking consumers.
+This analysis assess the validity of using consumer surveys to measure the quality of colleges using new data from the Gallup-Strada Education Consumer Pulse.
+I develop an individual consumer rating based on responses to 14 items related to the quality of education and implement two validity tests: Do higher ratings predict higher welfare, and do they correspond to objective quality measures?
+I conclude that they do.
+Indeed, the mean ratings of at least 20 other alumni provide a better prediction of individual satisfaction than popular college rankings from media sources.
+Consumers rate their experiences higher after attending not-for-profit colleges that generate better economic opportunities, enroll students with higher test scores, employ well-paid faculty, and graduate a higher percentage of students who eventually earn doctorates.
+I conclude that survey-based consumer ratings of postsecondary institutions can provide valid and reliable quality comparisons.

 Keywords: higher education, college quality, consumer welfare, consumer information, quality of services, markets